Microsoft Agent Framework — Foundry-hosted Multi-Agent

 Why host it?

-Hosted agents take the same Agent Framework code you ran locally and put it on Foundry’s managed runtime.
-From the official concepts page:
+Hosted agents run the same Agent Framework code on Foundry’s managed runtime.
+The hosted runtime provides:

 Files in this folder